hasura/graphql-engine/manual/roles/index.rst

   :description: Learn how to use Hasura roles
   :keywords: hasura, auth, roles, create role, assign role, add role, delete role

 Roles
 =====

+Every Hasura project has concept of roles attached to every user.
+This helps in grouping users together and authorizing them for various actions.

+The default roles in the system are: ``anonymous``, ``user`` and ``admin``.

+The ``anonymous`` role is attached to every unauthenticated user.

+``admin`` role has super-user privileges by default.
+For example, any user with ``admin`` role has all permissions for the data, file services.

+Any logged-in user is attached the ``user`` role by default.

+Hasura Auth service has APIs to create and manage roles.

+Custom roles can be created by using Hasura Auth APIs.
+Users can be assigned custom roles as well.

 Creating roles
 --------------